 The gender-as-performative approach allows organization researchers to go some way towards grasping the richness of transpeople’s experiences of gender at work.
 Queer theory can help us to focus on the performance of gender norms to reveal how transpeople might resist regimes of the normal, such as heteronormativity and cisnormativity, another avenue of research that deserves greater attention than it currently receives.
 However, this chapter suggests key qualifiers for future scholarship in this area.
 One important concern is how some transpeople can be heralded by queer theorists to denote radical forms of gender transgression.
 As Elliot (2010) avers, while queer theory has often praised and positioned some transpeople (for example, genderqueer, transgender, non-binary) as exemplars of gender transgression, scholars must avoid mobilizing queer theory to establish the terms by which to measure the ‘value’ of transpeople’s lives and aspirations.
 In other words, queer theory’s appropriation of transgender as a model of gender transgression, deployed in the ongoing political project of rupturing gender binaries, can occlude the experiences of those transpeople for whom gender stability is a necessity in living a fulfilling life in and outside the workplace.
 Butler’s (2004) writing on transgender has been criticized on this count by trans studies scholars such as Namaste (2005) and Salah (2007).
 Salah (2007) points to how Butler’s (2004) discussion of transgender people, which examines how transgender people can resist sex-gender coherence, ignores the perspectives of MtF and FtM transsexuals who actively seek to relocate themselves within a gender binary.
 In so doing, transsexuals may establish a sense of congruence between sex and gender, providing the conditions by which they can live as a ‘man’ or ‘woman’.
 These rifts within transgender debates produce insights that funnel toward a salutary conclusion: transpeople are not intrinsically transgressive and queer theory’s proclivity for associating gender transgression with transpeople must be problematized, otherwise it risks affirming the authenticity of specific transpeople only when they are gender binary bashing (Halberstam, 1998, 2005; Hines, 2010; Thanem and Wallenberg, 2016).

 Overcoming the limitations of queer theory in that regard, trans/queer theorist J. Jack Halberstam (1998, 2005) cautions against distilling gender into an unspecified fluidity; rather, greater sensitivity is needed to examine more carefully the nuances and movements within an otherwise rigid gender binary.
 Halberstam’s (1998, 2005) writing on trans bodies and lives seeks, in part, to acknowledge differences between transpeople (the embodied experiences of transgender people are likely to be different to those who identify as transsexual, genderqueer or non-binary), but also to recognize the porous nature of gender categories.
-Crucial, then , is how scholars use queer theory, for example as a critical lens for studying the embodied experiences of living a trans identity in specific contexts.
+Crucial, then , is how scholars use queer theory, for example as a critical resource for studying the embodied experiences of living a trans identity in specific contexts.
 Thus, the interrogation of gender differences may be situated within a material analysis of transpeople’s everyday lives.
 This sentiment is manifest, to some extent, in the organizational literature on transpeople’s experiences of work; in particular, the stream of literature that calls for more qualitative research on the lived experiences of transpeople in specific work contexts (Muhr and Sullivan, 2013; Muhr et al., 2016; Thanem and Wallenberg, 2016).
 The recent work of Muhr et al. (2016) illustrates the possibilities here.